 Read our articles on,

 Key to success: Use of endonuclease, selecting a primer set, and designing primers are three important hacks to success in mutagenesis.

 Role of site-directed mutagenesis in the CRISPR-CAS9:

-Any point mutation can be introduced in vivo with the help of the CRISPR-CAS9 system into the genome of the model organisms.
+Any point mutation can be introduced in vivo with the help of the CRISPR-CAS9 system into the genome of a model organism.

 Here, in the CRISPR-CAS9, the CAS9 is the nuclease which is used to cleave the DNA.
-Once it induces double-stranded break, the mutation can be introduced through the homologous-direct repair.
+Once it induces a double-stranded break, the mutation is inserted through the homologous-direct repair.